 Lettuce

-Lettuce (Lactuca sativa) is an early harvest annual plant of the daisy family, Asteraceae.
+Lettuce (Lactuca sativa) is an early-harvest annual plant of the daisy family, Asteraceae.
 It is often grown as a leaf vegetable, but sometimes for its stem and seeds.
-Lettuce is most often used for salads, although it is also seen in other foods, such as soups, sandwiches, and wraps.
+Lettuce is most often used for salads, although it is also found in other foods, such as soups, sandwiches, and wraps.

 Many types of lettuce include iceberg, romaine, butterhead, leaf, and crisphead.
 The most common type of lettuce in the United States is an iceberg, also known as cabbage.